-RESPEC was on a team selected by the Kentucky Department of Fish and Wildlife (Fish & Wildlife) to serve as their consultant and provide services on multiple FILO mitigation projects in Eastern Kentucky.
+RESPEC was on a team selected by the Kentucky Department of Fish and Wildlife (Fish & Wildlife) to serve as their consultant and provide services on multiple FILO mitigation projects in eastern Kentucky.
 As Fish & Wildlife's consultant, we are responsible for the following:

 - / Identifying potential mitigation sites

 - / Landowner outreach

 - Stream and wetland rehabilitation and restoration engineering designs

 - / Biological assessments

 - / Surveying sites

 - / Coordination with local, state, and federal agencies

 - / Cultural resources surveys

-- / Environmental permitting.
+- / Environmental permitting

-In addition to the tasks listed above, Fish and Wildlife, in coordination with the US Army Corps of Engineers, have requested RESPEC conduct an After-Action Review (AAR) on existing stream and wetland mitigation sites.
-To execute the AAR, we are reviewing the engineering design of these existing sites and subsequent monitoring reports to determine if a site was deemed to be successful.
+In addition to the tasks listed above, Fish and Wildlife, in coordination with the USACE, have requested RESPEC conduct an After-Action Review (AAR) on existing stream and wetland mitigation sites.
+To execute the AAR, we are reviewing the engineering design of these existing sites and subsequent monitoring reports to determine whether a site was successful.
 If a site is not performing to meet the established design criteria, we are evaluating the design and construction to determine why this site did not meet the specifications.

-ASH GROVE 404 PERMITTING MITIGATION
+ASH GROVE 404 PERMITTING AND MITIGATION

-Project Location: Little River County, Aranksas // Client: Ash Grove Cement Company // Client Contact: Bob Rawls, 913.209.9914 // Client Address: 4343 Highway 108 W, Foreman, AR 71836
+Project Location: Little River County, Aranksas // Client: Ash Grove Cement Company // Client Contact: Bob Rawls, 913.209.9914 // Client Address: 4343 Highway 108 West, Foreman, AR 71836

-Ash Grove Cement Company (Ash Grove) planned to expand its chalk mining operation in Little River County, Arkansas in order to continue operation.
+Ash Grove Cement Company (Ash Grove) planned to expand its chalk mining operation in Little River County, Arkansas, to continue operation.
 The proposed expansion directly impacted approximately 12,300 linear feet of jurisdiction streams and 8.7 acres of wetlands.
-RESPEC was retained by Ash Grove to be responsible for negotiating with local, state, and federal agencies; obtaining a US Army Corps of Engineers Individual Permit; locating, designing, and securing mitigation for the environmental impacts; and providing project management.
+RESPEC was retained by Ash Grove to be responsible for negotiating with local, state, and federal agencies; obtaining a USACE Individual Permit; locating, designing, and securing mitigation for the environmental impacts; and providing project management.
 The proposed mitigation included the purchase of 62,499 stream credits and 35 wetland credits from Maniece Bayou Mitigation Bank.

 The site investigations included stream and wetland delineation and classification.
-The wetland delineation performed using the 1987 US Army Corps of Engineers' Corps of Engineers Wetlands Delineation Manual required the sampling of vegetation, hydrology, and soils at 29 locations.
+The wetland delineation performed using the 1987 USACE's Corps of Engineers Wetlands Delineation Manual required the sampling of vegetation, hydrology, and soils at 29 locations.

-Issuance of the permit required addressing several other concerns including cultural resources and protected species.
+Issuance of the permit required addressing several other concerns, including cultural resources and protected species.
 The subject property was evaluated for the potential of containing protected species and protected species habitat.
-The evaluation located seven species listed by the US Fish and Wildlife Services as federally threatened (T), endangered (E), or candidate (C) for Little River County, as well as species listed by the State as threatened, endangered, and sensitive species.
+The evaluation located seven species listed by the U.S. Fish and Wildlife Services as federally threatened, endangered, or candidate for Little River County, as well as species listed by the State as threatened, endangered, and sensitive.

-In order to obtain the permit, several alternatives were considered, however, Ash Grove mining plan was determined as the preferred alternative results in the least amount of impact to jurisdictional waters while still meeting the project objective.
-Avoidance to direct impacts to wetlands and streams; and minimization of the extent of direct impacts are requirements of the USACOE 404 individual permit.
+To obtain the permit, several alternatives were considered; however, the Ash Grove mining plan was determined as the preferred alternative results in the least amount of impact to jurisdictional waters while still meeting the project objective.
+Avoidance to direct impacts to wetlands and streams and minimization of the extent of direct impacts are requirements of the USACE 404 individual permit.